ipfs/ipfs-companion/docs/window.ipfs.md

 ## Are mutable file system (MFS) files sandboxed to a directory?

 Yes.
 To avoid conflicts, each app gets it's own MFS directory where it can store files.
-When using MFS functions (see [docs](https://github.com/ipfs/interface-ipfs-core/blob/master/SPEC/FILES.md#mutable-file-system)) this directory will be automatically added to paths you pass.
+When using MFS commands (see [docs](https://github.com/ipfs/interface-ipfs-core/blob/master/SPEC/FILES.md#mutable-file-system)) this directory will be automatically added to paths you pass.
 Your app's MFS directory is based on the **origin and path** where your application is running.

 e.g.